inaimathi/gtypist-single-space/gtypist.typ

 I:(5) Pointed Paragraph (a q)
 *:_M_R_L45A
 #
-S:    I acquired a bequest from a quizzical Quaker.
+S:I acquired a bequest from a quizzical Quaker.
 How :to apply it was a quandary.
 As a quasi artist, I began in :Albuquerque to make a quantity of plaques of chance Indian :acquaintances.
 My masquerade as an artist of quality in